aamnah/notes/content/drafts/transfer-wordpress-multisite.md

 ```

 - I'm using `rsync` because it is faster than `scp`
-  - `-P` will show you progress, as well as the ability to resume if you run the same command again
+  - `-P` will show you progress, as well as the ability to resume
   - `-h` will output numbers in a human readable format
   - `-a` will preserver modification times and permissions
   - `-z` will apply compression for faster transfers